hsnetzer/MapPinsMVVM/README.md

 A UITabBarController-based app with MVVM architecture.
 The view models get their data from a shared model object which is instantiated in the app delegate.

-Deleting a row from the table, for example, calls a method on its delegate (the view controller), which in turn calls a method on its view model, which then calls a method on the model.
+Deleting a row from the table, for example, calls a method on its delegate (the tableview controller), which in turn calls a method on its view model, which then calls a method on the model.
 The model makes the appropriate change and sends a notification to the view controllers.
 The view controllers ask their view models for updated information when the notification comes through.

 Persistence store is serializing objects to .json archive.